ianstormtaylor/slate/docs/guides/plugins.md

 These are plugins that bundle up a set of logic, similar to how a feature might, but in a way that is re-usable across codebases.
 Some examples of these would be [`slate-edit-code`](https://github.com/GitbookIO/slate-edit-code), [`slate-edit-list`](https://github.com/GitbookIO/slate-edit-list), [`slate-edit-table`](https://github.com/GitbookIO/slate-edit-table), etc.

-Framework plugins will often expose objects with `changes`, `helpers` and `plugins` instead of simple array.
+Framework plugins will often expose objects with `changes`, `helpers` and `plugins` instead of a simple array.
 Or, they may choose to just augment a single returned plugin object with some of the other exports.

 You'll often want to encapsulate framework plugins in your own feature plugins, but they can go a long way in terms of reducing your codebase size.